buymeagoat/Selenite/README.md

 4. **Start the application (production stack only)**:

-The fastest way—especially for AI assistants—is to run the automated bootstrap script from the repository root:
+The fastest way is to run the automated bootstrap script from the repository root:

 ```powershell
 # PowerShell (Windows)